bayesianempirimancer/jax-noprop/README.md

 L = E[SNR'(t) * ||model(z_t, x, t) - target||²] / E[SNR'(t)] + λ * E[||model(z_t, x, t)||²]
 ```

-This ensures the model learns to denoise more aggressively when the SNR changes rapidly, while the normalization prevents large SNR' values from dominating the learning rate.
+This ensures the model learns to denoise more aggressively when the SNR changes rapidly, while the normalization prevents large SNR' values from destabilizing learning allowing for the use of typical learning rate.

 ### Hyperparameters